aristidelegba/analytics-client/docs/guide/getting-started.md

 $ git clone https://github.com/aristidelegba/analytics-client
 ```

-Then you can install it using the path to the directory where you have cloned the source code of Shopinzen analytics client.
+Then you can install it using the path to the directory where you have cloned the source code of analytics client.

 ::: code-group